Biography Martina Angela Müller

 The main body of my work has been abstract oil and mixed media painting for almost three decades.
 I also work in stainless steel, stone and wood sculpture as well as installation and environmental art.

 Throughout the years of painting I have pursued one main goal: to work towards a vibrant transcendence of color as a manifestation of lively, expanding and ever changing spirituality.
-The inner aspect of this work has been meditation of the world’s great spiritual documents as a lead into the painting process; and technically I have worked with running color, drips, glazes, push and pull techniques, drumming brushstrokes, linear scripts of inner and outer movement and soft buffing techniques.
+The inner aspect of this work has been meditation of the world’s great spiritual documents, especially the meditative instruction inaugurated by Rudolf Steiner, as a lead into the painting process; and technically I have worked with running color, drips, glazes, push and pull techniques, drumming brushstrokes, linear scripts of inner and outer movement and soft buffing techniques.
 Every piece consists of countless layers to achieve radiance, a luminous experience and depth.